 Ready for your MSM (Master of Stash Management) degree?
 I love seeing all the innovative ways that creative people have for storing and organizing their fabric.
 But the solutions are not one-size-fits-all.
 What works for me may not work for you – each of us brings different variables to the formula.
-Our needs will be different depending on the kind of sewing we do, the space we have to work with, the amount of stuff we have to fit into said space, and our working style.
+Our needs will be different depending on the kind of sewing we do, the space we have to work with, the amount of stuff we have to fit into said space and our working style.
+We’ve rounded up some great fabric storage ideas – one or more might be just what you are looking for!

 A good place to start is with a few questions: